PZL.50 Jastrząb - Poland Hawk

 • PZL.50B : An improved version powered by the ~1,100 hp Gnome-Rhône 14N21 (or potentially the 1,000 hp Pratt & Whitney R-1830 Twin Wasp).

 Unfortunately, the outbreak of World War II ended the program.
 As German forces advanced, the Warsaw PZL factory was evacuated.
 Pilot Jerzy Widawski attempted to fly the PZL.50/I prototype to Lwów, but due to either engine failure or fuel starvation, he crashed near Rawa Ruska.
-The remaining unfinished airframes were moved from the WP-1 factory to a car warehouse in Warsaw to await their wings, but they were captured by the Germans in 1940 and subsequently scrapped.
+The remaining unfinished airframes (including the PZL.50/II) were moved from the bombed WP-1 factory to a makeshift PZL reserve base at the Citroën car plant on Górnośląska street in Warsaw.
+They were captured there by the Germans, dragged out of the halls, and subsequently scrapped.

 Specifications: